Snowflake-Labs/SC.DDLExportScripts/Teradata/doc/usage_guide.md

 ```bash
 sc-tera-export -S 127.0.0.1 -U DBC -P DBC
 ```
 The tool will ask before writing the scripts.
-Type y and ENTER
+Type `y` and `ENTER`

-On the current folder you will find two need folders:
+Two new folder will be created on the current folders:
 - bin
 - scripts

-4. Review the `create_ddls.sh script before running

-Review the script putting attention the script parameters.
+4. The script will open the `create_ddls.sh` on an editor.
+Review the the script.
+Check the parameters.
 For more information read the section below.
+When ready save the script and exit the editor.

-4. Run the extraction script
+5. Now run the extraction script

 ```bash
 cd bin